-This is not the worst time – Our country was built during a window of unity towards an outside foe, but a degree of division is part of our social fabric.
-There have always existed diametrically opposed views of how to conduct the business of government and who should have a seat at the table.
+This is not the worst time – Our country evolved during a window of unity towards an external foe, but a degree of division is part of our social fabric.
+There have always been differing views on how to conduct government business; who should have a seat at the table.
 It is one of the reasons we cast votes every two years to have a say in how government represents those views.

-Sometimes that means forcing the conversation, sometimes that means raising your voice until someone listens, and sometimes that means pushing until our leaders do what is right.
-Because the levers of democracy at all levels are pulled by men and women who, like all of us, must contend with their flaws and imperfections, government is messy.
+Sometimes that means forcing the conversation, raising your voice until someone listens, or pushing until our leaders do what is right.
+Because flawed and imperfect men and women like us pull the levers of democracy, governing is messy.
 Sometimes exceptionally messy and unpleasant.
 But examples of patience and persistence winning out abound.
 The mechanisms to effect change are there if we are willing to do the hard work.

 We would do well to remember that leaders and leadership often come from unexpected places.
-Leaders who promote negative messages and divisiveness usually burn out early.
+Leaders who promote negative messages and divisiveness often burn out early.
 People with the courage of their convictions and the ability to craft a positive, unifying, and forward-thinking vision are better at bringing together supporters from across the lines that usually divide us in our daily lives.
 Keep your eyes and ears open.
 The next leader you meet might be standing right in front of you.

 Happy Independence Day!